roxytot/Intro-to-TypeScript/README.md

-Intro to TypeScript following the tutorial from FreCodeCamp https://www.youtube.com/watch?v=gp5H0Vw39yw
+# Intro to TypeScript
+Created using the following tutorial from FreeCodeCamp https://www.youtube.com/watch?v=gp5H0Vw39yw

-Installation
+## Installation
+Clone the repo
+Run npm i
-Clone the repo, run npm i, compile the program using the command tsc -w and open the HTML file in your browser.
+Compile the program using the command tsc -w and open the HTML file in your browser.
 Check out the console log to see the output.